Social information processing (theory): Experiment

 Walther, Van Der Heide, Kim, Westerman, and Tong (2008), wanted to explore if the attractiveness of friends, as well as what these friends said on an individual's profile, had an effect on social attraction.
 They investigated the topic by assigning random participants to view fake Facebook pages.

 This experiment had two phases.
 In the first phase, researchers displayed two comments from friends of a profile with neutral content.
 The small profile pictures of commenting friends were either attractive or unattractive, and the comments suggested either socially desirable or socially undesirable behaviors.
 It was found that social attractiveness was positively correlated with the physical attractiveness of commenting friends (Walther et al., 2008).
 This indicates that the simple observable presence of others in one's social network may be enough to make social judgments.
 In the second phase, researchers tested the effects of self-generated information against information generated by others.
 Walther et al. (2009) compared subjects reactions to fake Facebook profiles and their judgments of extroversion and introversion.
 Profiles contained either self-generated information suggesting the profile owner was introverted or extroverted, and others-generated statements suggesting the owner was introverted or extroverted.
 Information suggesting introversion was considered negative while information suggestion extroversion was considered to be positive.
 Walther et al. (2009) found that while others-generated statements do indeed have an effect on observer judgments, the effect did not override self-generated information or negativity effects.

 His experiments confirmed that people value high warrant information.
 It found that credibility levels and attractiveness were swayed by comments made on the profile by people other than its owner.
 It also confirmed his beliefs by comparing high and low warrant information and finding that friends' remarks were valued higher than the owner's claims in regards to physical attractiveness and outgoingness.
 These studies have found that, unlike with email, communication comes from both the owner and other users of social media and viewers do not give these two opinions equal value.
+This is identified in the fact that friends' comments often override the profile owner's claims when forming impressions of the profile owner.